devlikeapro/waha/docs/site/content/en/docs/overview/quick-start/index.md

 #### 1.1 Download image on ARM

-If you're using ARM (like Apple Silicon, Apple M1, etc) - use following commands to download the image
+If you're using ARM (like Apple Silicon, Apple M1, etc.) - use following commands to download the image

 ![](/images/versions/core.png) For Core version the command is
 ```bash